Laser Gain Media

 For high levels of input light powers, the gain of a gain medium saturates, i.e., is reduced.
 This naturally follows from the fact that for a finite pump power an amplifier cannot add arbitrary amounts of power to an input beam.
 In laser amplifiers, saturation is related to a decrease in population in the upper laser level, caused by stimulated emission.

 Thermal effects can occur in gain media, because part of the pump power is converted into heat.
-The resulting temperature gradients and also subsequent mechanical stress can cause lensing effects, distorting the amplified beam.
-Such effects can spoil the beam quality of a laser, reduce its efficiency, and sometimes even destroy the gain medium (thermal fracture).
+The resulting temperature gradients and also subsequent mechanical stress can cause thermal lensing effects, distorting the amplified beam, and there can also be depolarization loss.
+Thermal effects can spoil the beam quality of a laser, reduce its efficiency, and sometimes even destroy the gain medium (thermal fracture).

 Relevant Physical Properties of Laser Gain Media